mpcq-network/mpcq-json-rpc-relay/tools/layer-zero-example/README.md

 npx hardhat create-hts-token --network hedera_testnet
 ```

-- Deploying OFT on an EVM chain and HTS Connector on the Hedera chain.
+- Deploying OFT on an EVM chain and HTS Connector on the MPCQ chain.
 The HTS Connector for existing token extends OFTCore and receives the HTS tokens address as constructor parameter.
 Also, overrides OFTCore _debit and _credit with related HTS mint and burn precompile calls
 ```
 npx hardhat deploy-hts-connector-existing-token --token <existing_hts_token_address> --network hedera_testnet npx hardhat deploy-oft --decimals 8 --mint 1000 --network bsc_testnet